Quantifying Privacy Risks of Public Statistics to Residents of Subsidized Housing: Validation with synthetic statistics

-Swapping at {\synthswaprate}---a moderate value within the ranges tested in prior work \citep{kim_effect_2015, christ_differential_2022})---reduced the total number of households in violation successfully re-identified (recall) but did not reduce precision (Table~\ref{tab:blocks}).
-The number of blocks with putative violations dropped from {\synthipblocks} ({\synthipblocksrecall} block-level recall) to {\synthswappedipblocks} ({\synthswappedipblocksrecall} block-level recall), but only {\synthswappedipblockswrong} of those putative blocks in violation were false flags---block-level precision was still {\synthswappedipblocksprecision}.
-As a result of the decreased block-level recall, household recall also decreased somewhat, but household precision changed little (Figure~\ref{fig:precision-recall}).
+Swapping at {\synthswaprate}---a moderate value within the ranges tested in prior work \citep{kim_effect_2015, christ_differential_2022}---reduced the total number of households in violation re-identified (recall) but did not reduce precision (Table~\ref{tab:blocks}).
+The number of blocks with putative violations dropped from {\synthipblocks} ({\synthipblocksrecall} block-level recall) to {\synthswappedipblocks} ({\synthswappedipblocksrecall} block-level recall, around twice as high as chance).
+But only {\synthswappedipblockswrong} of those putative blocks in violation were false flags---block-level precision was still {\synthswappedipblocksprecision}.
+As a result of the decreased block-level recall, household recall also decreased somewhat, but household precision changed little (Figures~\ref{fig:precision-unique},~\ref{fig:recall-unique}--\ref{fig:precision-recall-hh-s8known}).

-\textbf{Attacks on statistics released with differential privacy.} To estimate the impacts of differential privacy, we simulated the discrete Gaussian mechanism used in the 2020 disclosure avoidance system, generating noisy statistics
+\inlinesection*{Attacks on statistics released with differential privacy.} To estimate the impacts of differential privacy, we simulated the discrete Gaussian mechanism used in the 2020 disclosure avoidance system, generating noisy statistics

-where $c$ is the proportion of the privacy loss budget $\rho$ allocated to each query \citep{abowd_2020_2022}.
-Our mechanism simplifies the 2020 disclosure avoidance system in two ways: first, we apply noise to only the statistics we use, by reverse engineering the budget allocated to each DAS strategy query; second, we approximate the DAS post-processing with simpler bottom-up optimization (see Appendix~\ref{app:budget} for details).
+where $c$ is the proportion of the privacy loss budget $\rho$ allocated to each query \citep{abowd_2020_2022, canonne_discrete_2022}.
+Our mechanism simplifies the 2020 disclosure avoidance system in two ways: first, we apply noise to only the block-level statistics we use, by reverse engineering the budget allocated to each DAS strategy query; second, we approximate the DAS post-processing with simpler bottom-up optimization (see Appendix~\ref{app:budget} for details).
 By default, we used the same privacy loss budget as the April 2023 DHC release: $\rho=4.96$ for person tables and $\rho=7.70$ for household tables, allocated preferentially across statistics \citep{us_census_bureau_privacy-loss_2023}.
 We also tried a simpler budget allocation where the global budget $\rho$ is divided \emph{uniformly} among only the queries we use.
 (This results in a per-query privacy loss budget orders of magnitude higher than the DAS allocations, as we only leverage a small subset of the total queries published by the Census Bureau.)